cmeeren/gr-progress/src/gr-progress/README.txt

 == Changelog ==

+= 1.5.0 =
+* Added support for displaying your book ratings
+* Added help text explaining how Goodreads authors can find their user ID

 = 1.4.1 =
 * Fixed bug where any error in fetching data from Goodreads would disable all future fetching until the widget settings were re-saved.